Matthew Wright (Scottish footballer): Ross County

 Wright signed a two-year deal with Ross County on 30 May 2018 having played youth football with Point F.C. in the Western Isles.
 On 6 December 2020 Wright came off the bench against Rangers for his Scottish Premiership Debut.
-On return to Ross County in January 2022, Wright scored a 96th minute equaliser against Rangers, which was his first Scottish Premiership goal.
+On return to Ross County in January 2022, Wright scored a 96th-minute equaliser against Rangers, which was his first Scottish Premiership goal.

 Brora Rangers (loan)

 On 11 August 2021 after appearing for Ross County in the Scottish League Cup against Montrose Wright was sent on loan to Highland Football League side Brora Rangers until January 2022.

 Falkirk (loan)

 On 26 January 2023, Wright joined Scottish League One club Falkirk on loan until the end of the season.

+Elgin City (loan)

+In August 2023, Wright joined Scottish League Two club Elgin City on loan.

+Nairn County

+On 14 June 2024, Wright signed a two-year deal with Highland League club, Nairn County.

+Return to Brora

+On 24 January 2025, Wright joined Highland League club Brora Rangers after a short spell with Nairn.
+On 9 July 2025 it was announced that Wright would be taking a break from football ahead of the 25–26 season.